 This wasn't a usability issue alone.
 It was a systemic problem at the intersection of user workflows, technical constraints, and business risk.

-Create a future-ready, scalable platform that could support BAT Agrar’s operations through 2030 — while remaining usable, trustworthy, and efficient for expert users working under real constraints
+Design challenge: Create a future-ready, scalable platform that could support BAT Agrar's operations through 2030 — while remaining usable, trustworthy, and efficient for expert users working under real constraints.

 My role